 here to view her publications.

-Anthony Molina, PhD, is Vice Chief of Research for the Division of Geriatrics and Gerontology and an Associate Professor in the Department of Medicine.
+Anthony Molina, PhD, is Vice Chief of Research for the Division of Geriatrics, Gerontology and Palliative Care and an Associate Professor in the Department of Medicine.
 He joined UC San Diego in 2018 from Wake Forest School of Medicine.
 He has a PhD in Neuroscience from the University of Illinois at Chicago.
 He is a gerontologist and

 translational researcher with his main research focus being on the role of